Key Takeaways:

 Orono, Maine

 The Sea Grant program at the University of Maine operates with the motto, “Marine Science for Maine People.”
-Thus, the main mission of the program is to “support the responsible use and conservation of coastal and marine resources to create thriving coastal communities and ecosystems.”
-The program is currently conducting dozens of different research projects.
+Thus, the primary mission of the program is to support the responsible use and conservation of coastal and marine resources, thereby creating thriving coastal communities and ecosystems.
+The program is currently conducting numerous research projects.
 These include investigating Maine’s changing water cycle, conducting population surveys on Bagaduce Estuary fish, comparing the growth and physiology of American lobsters and green crabs, and understanding climate impacts on Maine’s marine environments, to name but a few.

 University of Maryland, College Park